 Mobile display unit management

 I developed embedded client software and parts of a web-based content management system for a highly secure wireless network of public display units commissioned by a UK transport authority.

 Real-time video processing

 C++, CUDA, OpenGL, x86 assembly, C#

-For version 2 of a third umpire / video referee system receiving multiple video feeds I developed high-speed realtime processing to decode live inputs and crop, scale and composit output for match officals.
-I had previously written version 1 of this system in its entirety, from back end to user interface.
+For version 2 of a third umpire / video referee system receiving multiple video feeds I developed high-speed realtime processing to decode live inputs and crop, scale and composit output for match officials.
+I had previously written version 1 in its entirety, from back end to user interface.

 Building management controls

 C# (Winforms), OPC

 I worked with the Estates Department of an NHS hospital trust to create touch-screen HMI (human-machine interface) monitor and control panels for use by engineering staff.

 Weather station data processing